robert/gameboy-doctor/README.md

 python3 gameboy-doctor /path/to/your/logfile cpu_instrs 3
 ```

-1. Gameboy Doctor will tell you how you've done!
+Gameboy Doctor will tell you how you're doing and give suggestions on bugfixes.
 For example:

 ```
 $ ./gameboy-doctor ../my-emulator/logs/3.log cpu_instrs 3